 As Terry has assured Randy on several occasions, Brooklyn is fully trained.
-It will be his dedication coupled with the dedication of his staff to undergo the training necessary for Brooklyn to reach her full potential in assisting the families they serve.
-While Terry is training the staff, a local trainer, Judy Archer-Dick, B.A., CBCC-KA, CNWI, AABP-CD, will come alongside Brooklyn and the staff in the training process.
+His dedication coupled with the dedication of his staff that went through the training necessary for Brooklyn to reach her full potential in assisting the families they serve.
+While Terry trained the staff, a local trainer, Judy Archer-Dick, B.A., CBCC-KA, CNWI, AABP-CD, came alongside Brooklyn and the staff in the training process.
 Judy is well equipped to partner with Terry, the funeral home staff, and Brooklyn and is the co-owner of My Best Friend Dog Training located in Spencerville, Indiana.
-Through their shared training, the staff of DeMoney-Grimes, including Brooklyn, and Judy will form a personal and professional relationship, which will allow Judy to work with the staff on a weekly basis as Randy and his staff look forward to continued training to best serve both Brooklyn and their clients.
+Through their shared training, the staff of DeMoney-Grimes, including Brooklyn, and Judy formed a personal and professional relationship, which allowed Judy to work with the staff on a weekly basis as Randy and his staff look forward to continued training to best serve both Brooklyn and their clients.

 Because canines are visually oriented, they can understand body language much better than they can the spoken word.
 For this reason, Randy and his staff have mastered hand signals for Brooklyn’s guidance in order to best serve their clients in the funeral home setting when verbal commands would be inappropriate.
 The language of hand signals that both Brooklyn and the staff became proficient in also builds trust and communication between Brooklyn and her team at DeMoney-Grimes.
 Through communicating in this way, their relationship has been built on a solid foundation, which provides the best possible environment for Brooklyn to transfer that love and devotion to the families that the funeral home staff takes great pride in assisting.